phamgiaphuc/EmployeeManagement-EM.02/README.md

 - When running the program, admins enter a welcome view which has **four functions**: sign-in, sign-out, information and exit.

-- After signing in successfully, there is an admin view which contains **seven functions**: dashboard, add, show, edit, delete, comment, admin and basic things like exit, settings,... buttons.
+- After signing in successfully, there is an admin view which contains **seven functions**: dashboard, add, search, edit, delete, comment, admin and basic things like exit, settings,... buttons.

 ### STEP 3: Run the program